Our Leadership Team

 Casey, born in Virginia Beach, Virginia, received a Bachelor of Arts degree in Psychology and Counseling Skills from Toccoa Falls College.

-Photo of Ethel Still-Richardson
+Photo of Tammy Daniel

-Outreach Coordinator
+Selina Cruz, Outreach Coordinator

 Selina is passionate about uplifting marginalized members of her community through education and community engagement.